-According to The National Cancer Institute the Federal Government has funded cancer research to the tune of $4,800,000,000 ($4.8 Billion) annually for the past 6-years.
-If you add to this number the telethons, fundraisers, stand up to cancer type programs and hundreds if not thousands of other organizations involved in raising funds to find a cure for cancer, we have a number well in excess of $5,000,000,000 ($5 billion) annually.
-These donations, given gladly from well healed donors, businesses, family members and widow’s mite type contributions from those devastated by the ravages of cancer but wanting to help find a cure.
+Cancer Research Dollars to Cancer Patients According to The National Cancer Institute the Federal Government has funded cancer research to the tune of $4,800,000,000 ($4.8 Billion) annually for the past 6-years.
+If you add to this number the telethons, fundraisers, stand up to cancer type programs, and hundreds if not thousands of other organizations involved in raising funds to find a cure for cancer, we have a number well in excess of $5,000,000,000 ($5 billion) annually.
+These donations, given gladly from well-healed donors, businesses, family members, and widow’s mite type contributions from those devastated by the ravages of cancer but wanting to help find a cure.
 We thank all involved in this effort to find a solution to this killer disease.

 - “Hi just wanted to thank you for my gift card, I had my mail on hold cause I had just got evicted when you first contacted me, today I got my key to the apartment I thank God I have been living from place to place for 31 days I got the card just in time to get food God Bless you for Blessing me”

-- “I have small cell stage 4 lung cancer, and a growth behind my heart.
-My fiancé through me out for a younger woman.
-Now I need help to rent a place don’t get my check until 1st.
+- “I have small cell stage 4 lung cancer and growth behind my heart.
+My fiancé threw me out for a younger woman.
+Now I need help to rent a place don’t get my check until the 1st.
 Please tell me you can help”

-- “Our home has dropped to a one income household and bills are very hard to make at this time.
+- “Our home has dropped to a one-income household and bills are very hard to make at this time.
 Medical expenses are adding up for supplies and travel daily.
 I would be grateful for any information about applying for assistance.
-His expected out of work time will be for an additional 2 months.”
+He’s expected out of work time will be for an additional 2 months.”

 WHERE IS THE HELP FOR THOSE THAT HAVE CANCER TODAY?